Frenzi11/ndvi-web-app/readme.md

 * **Interactive Map Interface:** Uses Leaflet.js for a smooth map experience.
 * **Polygon Drawing Tool:** Users can define their exact area of interest.
+* **Advanced Cloud Detection:** Utilizes the Sentinel-2 L2A Scene Classification Layer (SCL) to precisely calculate cloud coverage **within the user-defined polygon**.
+This process discards images where the area of interest is obscured by clouds or their shadows, leading to much more accurate results.
-* **Time-Series Analysis:** Generates an interactive chart showing the average NDVI value over the selected period.
+* **Reliable Time-Series Analysis:** Generates an interactive chart showing the average NDVI value over time.
+The analysis is highly reliable thanks to the advanced cloud filtering.
 * **Visual Map Overlays:** Displays generated NDVI maps directly on the satellite imagery.
 * **Image Slider:** Easily switch between NDVI maps from different dates.
 * **Opacity Control:** Adjust the transparency of the NDVI layer to compare it with the underlying satellite map.
 * **Find My Location:** A convenient button to quickly navigate to the user's current location.
-* **Responsive Design:** Fully functional on both desktop and mobile devices.
+* [cite_start]**Responsive Design:** Fully functional on both desktop and mobile devices. [cite: 1]
 * **HTML Report Export:** Users can export the complete analysis (graph and all maps) into a single, self-contained, and printable HTML file.

 ---